OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Your plane touches down on the tarmac as a vista of palm trees, white sand beaches and lush hills comes slowly into focus.
-After months of planning, day-dreaming and staring wistfully at Caribbean-inspired screen savers, you’ve finally arrived at your destination.
+After months of planning, day-dreaming and staring wistfully at Caribbean-inspired screen savers, you’ve finally arrived at your destination. [dropcap]T[/dropcap]he next hour proves a mad rush from the plane to the hotel as you dash through customs, speed through check-in and look forward to dropping your luggage and shimmying into a swimsuit.
+Finally the moment arrives—the exquisite bliss of stepping into a gorgeous hotel room for the first time.
+Rather than rush to the beach, you pull out your phone and begin documenting your trip.

 You start by taking an ‘effortless’ selfie of yourself with a view from the hotel balcony to post to Snapchat.
 Check.
 You then film a slow video pan of the entire room so that your desk-chained friends back home have something to drool over in between meetings.
 Check.
 Next you create an enviable flat lay of your swimsuit, guidebook and sunhat to post to Instagram.
 Check.
 Half an hour passes and by the time you’ve thoroughly documented every facet of your arrival, you head down to the beach where you will repeat the same process, this time with sand and sea.